Introduction to ABS

 If you haven’t learned new study methods over the years — all my studies are in vain!

 Context is everything in the Bible.
 Learning simple context allows God’s Spirit to show you related scripture – thoughts – ideas – and lessons – the way they were intended to be discovered.
+Context is God’s voice and personality.
+Context is the only proof we have, God wrote the Bible.

 That’s what I’m attempting to show on this site.
 On the left column you’ll find a number of studies listed.
 These are the latest studies with the latest lessons I’ve recently learned from God’s Word.
 I try to share simple study techniques whenever it suits the study.
 I try to explain how words – texts – chapters – and books in the Bible are related and how to study each to gain a fuller understanding.
 I also like to write stories to help bring out the personality of the Word and keep things interesting.
 Stories also help us to remember – making it easier to teach others – and that is the real goal – to teach everyone to have a deeper personal relationship with Jesus – God – and His Spirit.